Facts and reports

 UVic is known for its research strengths in the arts and sciences and selected professions.
 Some areas of note are:

-UVic researchers were awarded more than $103 million in outside research grants and contracts in 2010/11 – more than triple the amount achieved 10 years ago.
+UVic researchers were awarded over $100 million in outside research grants and contracts in 2014/15.

 UVic owns the world-leading Ocean Networks Canada (ONC) Observatory, comprising the VENUS coastal network and the NEPTUNE Canada ocean network.
 The observatory pioneers a new generation of ocean observation systems that use innovative engineering and the Internet to provide continuous, long-term monitoring of ocean processes and events, as they happen.